Search by Keyword

 The first two of four (yes, four) stereo mixes of the song were made on February 23rd, 1965 in the control room of EMI Studio Two by Norman Smith and 2nd engineer Malcolm Davies.
 They felt that the first mix could be improved upon so their second attempt became the one that graced the stereo copies of the “Help!” album both in Britain and the US.

 While The Beatles were back in their home territory of London filming the movie, they entered EMI Studio Two on March 30th, 1965 between 7 and 10 pm for more recording.
-Their first order of business was trying another attempt at recording the Dick Lester-rejected “That Means A Lot,” which was forever abandoned after five takes.
+Their first order of business was trying another attempt at recording the Dick Lester-rejected “That Means A Lot,” this song being abandoned after five takes.
 Afterward, they recorded further overdubs for “You’re Going To Lose That Girl,” although EMI documentation doesn’t say what the overdubs were.
 (Some sources say they were further attempts at George Harrison’s guitar solo, but this has not been verified.)

 With new overdubs having been recorded, George Martin and Norman Smith took out an hour of time on April 2nd, 1965 in the control room of EMI Studio Two to create a new stereo mix.
 Although this third stereo mix was created well before the “Help!” album came out, we know this mix was never used because all the instrumentation and vocals are identical to what is heard in the first prints of the movie, which used the mono mix made on February 20th, 1965.
 Therefore, this third stereo mix remains in the vaults at EMI to this day, if it hasn't been discarded or recorded over.